KFOY (AM)

-KFOY (1060 kHz) is an AM radio station broadcasting a conservative talk radio format.
+KFOY (1060 AM) is a radio station broadcasting a conservative talk radio format.
 Licensed to Sparks, Nevada, United States, the station serves the Reno–Sparks metropolitan area.
 The station is owned by Lotus Communications.

 KFOY previously served as the Reno Spanish language affiliate for the San Francisco Giants Radio Network.
 KFOY also served as the Reno Spanish affiliate for the Las Vegas Raiders Radio Network.

 On September 5, 2022, KFOY changed its format to conservative talk, branded as "Radio For America".